weetmuts/beak/README.md

-The order and selection of the chunky directories is deterministic (and depth first), which means that as long as you do not modify the contents of the _source directory_, then the created virtual chunky file system will be the same.
+The order and selection of the chunky directories is deterministic (and depth first), which means that as long as you do not modify the contents of the _origin_ directory, then the created virtual chunky file system will be the same.

 The index provides for quick access to the contents of the chunks.
 As